Saevon/saevon.github.io/_posts/2013-07-03-hello-world.md

 title: "Hello World!"
 tagline: "Welcome to my blog"
 date: 2013-07-03
-category : intro
+categories : [rant, intro]
 tags : []
 ---
 {% include JB/setup %}

 Welcome to my Blog!

-So I've finally decided to get myself
+So I've finally decided to get myself a blog, after seeing a few options I decided to go with Jekyll and Github Pages.

-This Jekyll introduction will outline specifically  what Jekyll is and why you would want to use it.
+## Purpose

-Directly following the intro we'll learn exactly _how_ Jekyll does what it does.
+I feel this blog could combine most of my passions, coding, movies, and anything else I feel like blogging about.
+To that end my goal is to separate the main page into multiple post groups.
+Each group would let you see new posts from that category.

 ## Overview